shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Ersatzica looked up from the stick.
 They were in a familiar clearing, but not one that Ersatzica often saw with this many wolves.
 They were of all ages, and all sizes, but not all shapes.
 Most of them were buff male wolves that had seen some sort of combat.
 Many had scars in all sorts of places.
 The wolf at the head of the formation led them in stretches.
 He was missing an arm.
 Nevertheless, his tall stature and muscular frame combined with his scowling face made him rather intimidating.

-"Wryonin, nice of you to finally join us."
-He said mockingly.
+"Wryonin, nice of you to finally join us," he said mockingly.

 Wryonin bowed.
 "Sorry, sir."
 He fell in line behind the other wolves in formation.
 He motioned for his sisters to do the same.